 In spite of a tough economic environment, our people have stepped out in faith and made pledges that reflect their commitment to doing our share of God’s work in this community.

-The Ministry Centre we rent on Jockvale Road (near Cedarview Drive) functions as office space for our Corps Officers/Pastors and Administrative Support, and is also the hub of activity for our community-based programs and services.
+The Ministry Centre we rent on Jockvale Road (near Cedarview Drive) functions as office space for our Corps Officers/Pastors and Administrative team and is also the hub of activity for our community-based programs and services.
 There is enough meeting space and a kitchenette for some of our Bible studies and other groups, and is a perfect location to continue reaching out to the surrounding community, especially with programs for both youth and seniors.

 We are more than just managing while waiting for our building.
 We are growing in numbers and in spirit as we anticipate God’s fruitfulness in the coming days.